Slurm

 Job Scripts

-A job script can be any script that contains special instruction for Slurm.
+A job script can be any script that contains special instructions for Slurm at the top.
 Most commonly used forms are shell scripts, such as bash or plain sh.
 But other scripting languages (e.g. Python, Perl, R) are also possible.

 #!/bin/bash